 In order to encourage companies to locate high-value jobs associated with the development, manufacture, and exploitation of patents in India, the government has introduced a concessional taxation regime for income from patents.
 Accordingly, income by way of royalty in respect of a patent developed and registered in India earned by an eligible taxpayer shall be subject to tax at the rate of 10% (plus surcharge and cess) on a gross basis.

 An eligible taxpayer means a person resident in India, who is the true and first inventor of the invention, and whose name is entered on the patent register as the patentee.

 Tax incentive of capital expenditure on certain specified businesses

-Capital expenditure is allowed at 150%/100% up to 31 March 2017 in respect of the following specified businesses:
+Deduction of capital expenditure is allowed at 100% in the year when the commercial operations begin in respect of the following specified businesses:

 - Setting up and operating cold chain facilities.

 - Setting up and operating warehousing facilities for storage of agriculture produce.

 - Setting up and operating an inland container depot, freight station, or warehousing facility for storage of sugar, beekeeping, and honey and beeswax production.